radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

   objects to the user to resolve.

-The latter here is undesirable for a lot of reasons but most relevant is that it conflicts with extensibility and interoperability.
-If we want to add new data types without changing the protocol version then the only general approach for application level merges is to ask the user to directly merge the underlying data structures.
-Requiring users to understand the underlying representations of the data they are working with is awful UX which means that in order to provide a good UX tools would need to provide a UI for users to do a three way merge of the data they are working on.
+The latter here is undesirable for a lot of reasons but most relevant is that it conflicts with extensibility and interoperability. in order to provide a good UX tools would need to provide a UI for users to do a three way merge of the data they are working on.
 This contradicts the interoperability goal.

 This leaves us with CRDTs.
 For the purposes of this RFC I am going to assume that we will use the [Automerge](https://github.com/automerge/automerge) CRDT